aldro61/kover/doc_installation.md

 kover --version
 ```

-This should print the version of you Kover installation.
+This should print the version of the command line interface (cli-x.y.z) and the core (core-x.y.z).

 Thats it!
 You're done.

 ## Windows

-Windows is currently not supported, but will be eventually.
+Windows is currently not supported.